Expulsion of the Moriscos: Expulsion of Moriscos and population genetics

 As for tracing Morisco descendants in North Africa, to date there have been few genetic studies of populations of Morisco origin in the Maghreb region, although studies of the Moroccan population have not detected significant recent genetic inflow from the Iberian peninsula.
 A recent study of various Tunisian ethnic groups has found that all were indigenous North African, including those who self-identified as Andalusians.

-In Turkey the Y-DNA and mt-DNA of Moriscos is also found as a result of the settlement of Moriscos in Galata between 1609 and the 1620s.
+In Turkey, the Y-DNA and mt-DNA of Moriscos is found as a result of the settlement of Moriscos in Galata between 1609 and the 1620s.

 Consequences

 The Council of Castile evaluated the expulsion in 1619 and concluded that it had no economic impact for the country.
 This was basically true for Castile, as some scholars of the expulsion have found no economic consequences on sectors where the Morisco population was important.
 However, in the Kingdom of Valencia, fields were abandoned and a vacuum was left in sectors of the economy the native Christians could not possibly fill.

 With the removal by 33% of the inhabitants of the Kingdom of Valencia, some counties in the north of the current Alicante province lost virtually their entire population.
 The infrastructure decayed, and the Christian nobles and landlords fell into arrears.
 Strapped for cash, many of the Valencian nobles increased rents on their Christian tenants to get even close to their previous income.
-The increase in rents drove off any new tenants from coming to replace them, and as a result agricultural output in Valencia dropped greatly.
+The increase in rents drove off any new tenants from coming to replace them.
+As a result, agricultural output in Valencia dropped greatly.

-The expulsion was a crippling blow not just to the economies of Aragon and Valencia, but also to the power of their nobles.
+The expulsion was a crippling blow to the economies of Aragon and Valencia, and the power of their nobles.
 The former Crown of Aragon had been in the shadow of the richer and more populous Crown of Castile for some time, but with this, their stature dropped still further.
-Of the eastern kingdoms themselves, the Catalan nobles now rose to prominence, their incomes far less affected since, unlike their southern and western neighbours, they never had a significant Morisco population.
-Thus, the expulsion helped shift power away from its traditional centers in Valencia to the Principality of Catalonia within the Crown of Aragon.
+Of the eastern kingdoms, the Catalan nobles now rose to prominence, their incomes far less affected since, unlike their southern and western neighbours, they never had a significant Morisco population.
+The expulsion helped shift power away from its traditional centers in Valencia to the Principality of Catalonia within the Crown of Aragon.